archbloom/elasticsearch_prompt/README.md

 *Production* setup is not done.

 # Test suit
-Rspec or any test suit has not et added.
+Rspec or any test suit has not yet added.

 # Application setup:
 To run the application, the system should have docker installed.